Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

     :width: 40%
     :alt: nextcloud-login

 4. On the following screen, click “Log in,” then enter your Nextcloud Tor server address, which you can copy from Nextcloud -> Interfaces - Tor.
-This must start with ``https://`` and end with ``.onion``.
+This should start with ``https://`` and end with ``.onion``.
 Click Next.

   .. figure:: /_static/images/nextcloud/nextcloud-mac-step2.png
     :width: 40%